 However, some people find that their veins over-react to the treatment and become more inflamed than we need, and more than is comfortable.
-This post-treatment reaction is called superficial thrombophlebitis (STP).
+This post-treatment inflammation is called phlebitis.

-This will cause red, hard areas over the treated veins that are painful to touch.
-STP can make it difficult to meet the daily walking targets.
+This condition will cause red, hard areas over the treated veins that are painful to touch.
+Phlebitis can make it difficult to meet the daily walking targets.

 How is it diagnosed?

-If you suspect STP, you can restart your aspirin (if you have stopped taking it after your 2-week review) and also reapply your compression stocking.
+If you suspect phlebitis, you can restart your aspirin (if you have stopped taking it after your 2-week review) and also reapply your compression stocking.
 These measures may provide some immediate relief.